hisxo/ReconAIzer/README.md

 ### Step 3: Download and Install ReconAIzer

 1. Download the [latest release of ReconAIzer](https://github.com/hisxo/ReconAIzer/releases)
+2. Open the file and go on line 103 to replace _"[YOUR OPENAI API KEY]"_ with your OpenAI API key

+_Note: Your OpenAI API key can be found here: [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)._

+### Step 4: Download and Install ReconAIzer

+1. Open Burp Suite
 2. Go back to the "Extensions" tab in Burp Suite.
 3. Click the "Add" button.
 4. In the "Add extension" dialog, select "Python" as the "Extension type."